Potato Sack: GLaDOS@Home

 At the end of the countdown timer, the countdown website redirected to a new page on the fictional Aperture Science website, calling itself "GLaDOS@Home".
 Spoofing other distributed computing efforts like Folding@home, the site stated that if players generated enough CPU cycles by playing the thirteen games in the Potato Sack, GLaDOS would be rebooted earlier, effectively suggesting an earlier release of Portal 2 before the originally scheduled time of 7:00 AM PDT on April 19, 2011.
 The number of potatoes found would also serve to help to "boost" the effort.
 Only one game, Killing Floor, saw an update in this phase, where a special chamber in their Portal-themed map would be opened for players to complete for an in-game achievement.
 The players organized a schedule of games to be played to maximize the rate of progression, and eventually, ended up unlocking Portal 2 on Steam about ten hours before this scheduled time.
 The approximately 1800 players that had successfully earned all 36 potatoes by the time of Portal 2s launch were given the Valve complete pack, including Portal 2, which they could gift to other players.
 Players who had found at least thirteen potatoes or played each of the Potato Sack games for a minimum amount of time received Portal 2-themed items within Team Fortress 2.

 Reunion

-On June 13, 2012, the Potato Sack bundle briefly returned to Steam under the name "Potato Sack - June 2012".
+On June 12, 2012, the Potato Sack bundle briefly returned to Steam under the name "Potato Sack Reunion".